Quickstart: Use MSBuild tasks to convert Bicep files and parameters to JSON

 </ItemGroup>

-The package transforms the output of Bicep CLI into MSBuild errors and imports the BicepCompile target to streamline the usage of the Bicep task.
-By default, the BicepCompile runs after the Build target, compiling all @(Bicep) items and @(BicepParam) items.
-It then deposits the output in $(OutputPath) with the same filename and a .json extension.
+The package transforms the output of the Bicep CLI into MSBuild errors and imports the BicepCompile target to streamline how the Bicep task is used.
+By default, the BicepCompile runs after the Build target, compiling all @(Bicep) and @(BicepParam) items.
+Then, it deposits the output in $(OutputPath) with the same file name and a .json extension.

-The following example shows project file setting for compiling main.bicep and main.bicepparam files in the same directory as the project file and places the compiled main.json and main.parameters.json in the $(OutputPath) directory.
+The following example shows the project file setting for compiling main.bicep and main.bicepparam files in the same directory as the project file and placing the compiled main.json and main.parameters.json in the $(OutputPath) directory.

 <ItemGroup>